Best Pacific Crest Trail Section Hiking, According to the Experts

 Some bonus knowledge Steven shared with us about this section?
 Glacier Peak is one of five volcanoes in Washington, and has nearly 7,500 feet of prominence.

-Brand Ambassador, Francis Tapon, is the author of Hike Your Own Hike: 7 Life Lessons from Backpacking Across America and The Hidden Europe: What Eastern Europeans Can Teach Us.
-He thru-hiked the Appalachian Trail and the Pacific Crest Trail, and in 2007, became the first person to do a round-trip on the Continental Divide Trail.
+Francis Tapon is author of Hike Your Own Hike: 7 Life Lessons From Backpacking Across America and The Hidden Europe: What Eastern Europeans Can Teach Us.
+He has thru-hiked the Appalachian Trail and the Pacific Crest Trail.
+In 2007, he became the first person to do a round-trip on the Continental Divide Trail.
 He's also walked across Spain twice.

 Here's what Francis has to say about the best Pacific Crest Trail section hiking:

 The best section hike on the Pacific Crest Trail, to me, is Goat Rocks Wilderness because everyone will (rightfully) pick the John Muir Trail, but the Goat Rocks is nearly as spectacular and has far fewer people!